ecamacho190794/pokemon-app-for-cuentasclaras/README.md

 - Clone this repository and enter the folder
 - Install dependencies with `composer install`
 - Run the migrations `php artisan migrate`.
 By default, a SQLite database is used, so it is not necesary to setup a server
+- Seed the database with php `artisan db:seed`
 - Execute the app with `php artisan serve`